MichaelHengge/DobotTCP/README.md

 ## Version Changelog

 - v1.0.0 (17.01.2025): Initial release based on TCP protocol v4.5.0
+- v1.1.0 (20.01.2025):
-- v1.1.0 (20.01.2025): Updated library based on new TCP protocol v4.6.0.
-Some commands require the robot controller version V4.6.0.
+  - Update library based on new TCP protocol v4.6.0. **Some new commands may require the robot controller version to be updated to V4.6.0.**
+  - Add module docstring and parsing functions

 ## Contributing